DoorDash Inc. (DASH) Reveals an Earnings Mystery

 Sponsored

-The average price from analysts is $110.74, which is $59.93 above the current price.
-DASH currently public float of 355.80M and currently shorts hold a 5.26% ratio of that float.
-Today, the average trading volume of DASH was 5.30M shares.
+DASH currently public float of 355.80M and currently shorts hold a 5.93% ratio of that float.
+Today, the average trading volume of DASH was 5.50M shares.

 DASH’s Market Performance